cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/book/python/python-install.md

 ------------------------------------------------------------------------

-In this section we explain how to install python 3.8 on a computer.
+In this section, we explain how to install python 3.8 on a computer.
 Likely much of the code will work with earlier versions, but we do the development in Python on the newest version of Python available at
 <https://www.python.org/downloads> .